OneIdentity/safeguard-bash/samples/certificate-login/README.md

 0. Generate a PKI that Safeguard can be configured to trust and issue a certificate for client authentication.
-This sample script uses the certificates that are checked in, but you could use the `new-test-ca.sh` and `new-test-cert.sh` scripts to create your own test PKI to experiment on your own.
+This sample script uses the certificates that are checked in (see the PEM files in this directory), but you could use the `new-test-ca.sh` and `new-test-cert.sh` scripts (from the [src/utils](../src/utils) directory) to create your own test PKI to experiment on your own.

 1. Connect to Safeguard as a user admin using the `connect-safeguard.sh` script.
    This user must also have appliance admin permissions in order to upload